acemod/ACE3/docs/wiki/feature/medical-system.md

 Time Coefficient PAK: This setting controls how long a PAK takes to apply.
 Set to higher values to increase, lower to decrease.
 PAK has a minimum of 10 seconds usage time.

+Required Wounds State PAK: Controls whether a patient's wounds must be bandaged or stitched in order to use a PAK.

+Allow Pain PAK: Controls whether PAKs can be used on patients in pain.

+Min Blood PAK: Minimum blood volume percentage required to use a PAK.

+Min Heart Rate PAK: Minimum heart rate required to use a PAK.

 CPR Success Chance: This setting controls the chance of a successful round of CPR.
 By default this is set to 40%.

 Holster Required: This setting controls whether or not you must first lower or holster your weapon to perform medical actions, with the exception of "Check Pulse", "Check Blood Pressure" and "Check Response".